Site icon PKI – Thailand

 What is Phase Change Materials (PCM)?

 When we’re talking about PCM, there are so many sets of different concepts to mention.
 Actually, Phase Change Materials (PCM) brings an advanced thermal protection when transporting a kind of temperature-sensitive products.
 When PCMs has been melt and frozen, or change phases of matter between solid and liquid, they will maintain a constant temperature which is equivalent to their melting/freezing point.
+They are especially formulated to change phases at specific temperatures to match the payload requirements.

 The best way to demonstrate this effect is to think about it in terms of water, which is also used as a PCM.
 Of course water’s solid/liquid phase change point is 0°C. In order to keep a cold product in warmer weather, water must be cooled below its phase change temperature until it freezes and becomes ice.
 When the ice is placed in a package around the temperature-sensitive product, it forms a 0°C thermal barrier between the product and the outside environment’s temperature.
 The ice begins absorbing the surrounding heat and starts to melt.
 As the ice melts, it maintains that 0°C temperature barrier and continues to absorb the heat until it has exhausted its thermal capacity and completely liquefies.
 At this point, the temperature of the water begins to rise above 0°C rapidly until it reaches equilibrium with the ambient temperature.